 Shutter Island Ending Explained – The lighthouse

 He reads out the intake form that Edward avoided.
 “The patient is highly intelligent, highly delusional decorated Army veteran.
 Known proclivity for violence.
 Shows no remorse for his crime because he denies the crime ever took place.
 Highly developed and fantastical narratives, which preclude facing the truth of his actions”.
-The Shutter Island ending reveals that this is Andrew’s intake form, Edward’s intake form.
-Dr. Cawley explains that Dolores Chanal and Rachel Solando are anagrams.
-Same applies for Edward Daniels and Andrew Laeddis.
+Dr. Cawley explains that Dolores Chanal and Rachel Solando are anagrams, and similarly Edward Daniels and Andrew Laeddis.

-Dr. Sheehan approaches Andrew and talks to him as Chuck.
+The Shutter Island ending sees Dr. Sheehan approach Andrew and talk to him as Chuck.
+A final test to see if the role-play worked.
 Andrew says “We gotta get off this rock, Chuck.
 Whatever the hell’s going on here, it’s bad”.
 Dr. Sheehan looks and gives a disapproving nod to Dr. Cawley.
 This indicates that Andrew has regressed again.
 The staff approach to take away Andrew for the lobotomy.
-Just then, Andrew tells Dr. Sheehan – “You know, this place makes me wonder… Which would be worse, to live as a monster or to die as a good man?”
+Just then, Andrew tells Dr. Sheehan – “You know, this place makes me wonder… Which would be worse?
+To live as a monster or to die as a good man?”